 It was suggested that seldom did he allow the ball to get close to his head, so good was his eyesight, so great were his foot movements, and so ferocious were his cutting, pulling, and hooking—three wonderful cricket shots that are almost extinct these days in the modern cricket game.
 Just before Gordon Greenidge and Desmond Haynes became a cricketing item, as openers, there had been Gordon Greenidge and Roy Fredericks.
 Indeed, Fredericks was actually before Greenidge, as Freddo started his Test career in 1968 against the Australians.

 Gordon Greenidge only started his career in 1973 in India.
 Frederick played his last series and his last Test, with me included, for the first time in the West Indies cricket team against Pakistan in 1976–77.
 He even made a glorious century in the second Test of that, his last series at Port of Spain, my second Test.
-That he was not Man of the Match of that game was due only to the fact that I somehow managed to get my best Test figures in Pakistan’s first innings, 8 for 29.
+The fact that he was not Man of the Match of that game was due only to the fact that I somehow managed to get my best Test figures in Pakistan’s first innings, 8 for 29.

 Roy Fredericks hooked, cut, slashed, bludgeoned, gored, scythed, thrust, drove, parried, and perhaps drew and quartered the world’s best bowling attack in 1975–76, as they had never been before or since.
-To this day, that innings of 169 against Australia at Perth, then lightning fast—the fastest pitch in the world, much faster than it is now—is talked about by all who either witnessed it read about it.
+To this day, that innings of 169 against Australia at Perth, then lightning fast—the fastest pitch in the world, much faster than it is now—is talked about by all who either witnessed it or read about it.

 Heard it on radios, or saw it on television.
 It is perhaps one of the best innings, if not indeed the best, ever played by an opening batsman in defiance of all around him, with his very life dangling in front of him at all times, with deliveries clocked in the old way at over 100 miles per hour.